davidmarkclements/0x/docs/ui.md

 #### deps

 Functions in dependencies.
-That is, functions that are in files within the `node_modules` folder).
+That is, functions that are in files within the `node_modules` folder.

 Enabled by default.